n1rjal/n1rjal/README.md

-- 🔭 I’m currently working on [HamroBakas](http://hamrobakas.com/)
+- 🔭 I’m currently working on Kamao Nepal

 - 🌱 I’m currently learning **Node js and Express**

-- 👨‍💻 All of my projects are available at [http://nirjal.herokuapp.com/](http://nirjal.herokuapp.com/)
+- 👨‍💻 All of my projects are available at [http://nirjal.netlify.app/](http://nirjal.netlify.app/)

 - 💬 Ask me about **Django, React, REST**